Universal quantum computing with twist-free and temporally encoded lattice surgery: Introduction

 Our work introduces the following key results.
-After briefly reviewing the model for Pauli based computation and its implementation via lattice surgery in \cref{sec:BriefReview}.
-Next, \cref{sec:LatticeSurgeryDecoder} explicitly provides a decoder compatible with lattice surgery.
+After briefly reviewing the model of Pauli based computation and its implementation via lattice surgery in \cref{sec:BriefReview}, we then explicitly provide a decoder compatible with lattice surgery in \cref{sec:LatticeSurgeryDecoder}.
 In particular, our decoder is capable of correcting both spacelike and timelike errors that occur during lattice surgery protocols.
 We then perform simulations of an $X \otimes X$ Pauli measurement using a biased circuit-level noise model.

 In \cref{sec:TwistFreeLattice}, we introduce a twist-free approach for measuring arbitrary Pauli operators using the surface code.
-Our approach avoids the extra circuit and gate scheduling complexities that arise when using twists.
+Our approach avoids the extra circuit and gate scheduling complexities that arise when using twists, where by twists we refer to lattices which contain twist defects in the bulk (see for instance \cref{fig:Twist} in \cref{subsec:RevLatticeSurgery}).
 We show that the approximate cost of avoiding twists is a $2 \times$ slowdown in the algorithm runtime and a negligibly small additive cost to the number of logical qubits.
 We expect that twist-based lattice surgery has it own associated costs, which may exceed those of our twist-free approach, but twist performance has never been fully quantified and so represents a currently unknown factor in quantum computing design.

 In \cref{sec:FastLatticeSurgery}, we show how to reduce algorithm runtimes using a new technique that we call temporal encoding of lattice surgery.
 By using fast lattice surgery operations (which are inevitably noisier), errors arising from the extra noise can be corrected by encoding the sequence of measured Pauli operators within a classical error correcting code.
 The resulting runtime improvement grows (as a multiplicative factor) with the parallelizability of the algorithm and total algorithm runtime.
-We find in a regime of interest to quantum algorithms of a practical scale, we can achieve a $2.2\times$ runtime improvement.
-The encoding does not directly lead to additional qubit overhead costs since it occurs in the time domain, and so the overall spacetime complexity is improved.
+We find that in a regime of interest to quantum algorithms of a practical scale, we can achieve a $2.2\times$ runtime improvement.
+Our temporal encoding does not directly lead to additional qubit overhead costs since it occurs in the time domain, and so the overall spacetime complexity is improved.